reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-4.md

 fn main() {
   // WalkDir "walks" recursively through a directory and all its subfolders
-  // In actual code, use CLI inputs for input folder name WalkDir::new("input/")
+  // args.input is from CLI arguments via clap WalkDir::new(&args.input)
   .into_iter()
   .filter_map(|entry| entry.ok())
   .for_each(|entry| {